Furiosa: A Mad Max Saga: Post-production

 Haunted by his memories of a better past, Dementus vandalizes a copy of J. W. Waterhouse's painting Hylas and the Nymphs (1896) after conquering Gastown; Miller used the painting's verdant, watery setting to contrast with the burned-out desert landscapes of Furiosa.

 Fury Roads VFX supervisor Andrew Jackson returned for Furiosa.
 His home studio DNEG worked with Framestore, Metaphysic.ai, Rising Sun Pictures, and slatevfx.
 He had received an Academy Award nomination for Fury Road and subsequently won the Oscar for Tenet (2020).
 Jackson said that Furiosa "leans much more heavily [than Fury Road] on visual effects" and that Miller "completely embraced the idea that CG is the way to go to build worlds and do whatever we need to do in post".

 In addition to traditional CGI work, such as augmenting backdrops and stitching together the work of multiple stuntmen who shot their scenes separately for safety reasons, Jackson used VFX to heighten certain action scenes, such as the "Stowaway" action sequence, where VFX animated The Octoboss's demise and the final chase sequence, where a CGI version of Furiosa's (otherwise practical) car was used to animate "things just far too dangerous to be doing with a real car, like side-swiping motorbikes".
 VFX helped "generat[e] a feeling of movement" by making background elements move faster and animating flying equipment like The Octoboss's rippling black parachute.

-As Furiosa ages from a child to a young woman over the course of the film, Miller and Jackson hired Rising Sun Pictures to use machine learning (a non-generative form of artificial intelligence) to blend Taylor-Joy's and Browne's faces together.
+As Furiosa ages from a child to a young woman over the course of the film, Miller and Jackson hired Rising Sun Pictures to use machine learning to blend Taylor-Joy's and Browne's faces together.
 Taylor-Joy said that Miller "wanted the transition ... to be seamless".
 She spent two days shooting with Rising Sun so that they could map her facial expressions.
 By her estimate, at the start of the film, about 35% of Browne's face was modified to look like her own, a figure that increased to 80% during Browne's final scenes in the Citadel.
 Additionally, in Taylor-Joy's early scenes in the Citadel, her eyes were partially modified to look more like Browne's.
 Taylor-Joy stressed that the actors' union went on strike in part to demand better regulation of AI tools and that Miller's use of AI was consensual.
 Metaphysic.ai performed a similar function for the Bullet Farmer, blending Lee Perry's facial features with those of the late Richard Carter, who portrayed the Bullet Farmer in Fury Road.